Vishweshpurohit/Prompting-Large-Language-Models-like-Gpt/README.md

 # Prompting-Large-Language-Models

 The idea of this project was to figure out different methods of prompt engineering, the project was done with the help of Data 4 Good case competition by Purdue and their help in accessing these wonderful Large Language Models.
-Below is the project detials
+Below are the project detials